 Are you going through a divorce?
 Are you having trouble with your current arrangements and considering a child support modification?
 Our Colorado Springs child custody attorneys help you get through the often difficult legal process of child custody.

 Family law matters can certainly get quite emotional.
-That’s why it’s important to seek legal representation with any child custody case.
+That’s why it’s important to seek a Colorado Springs child custody lawyer when pursuing any of these cases.
 Our family law attorneys not only guide you every step of the way and represent your best interests, but are also there for emotional support.

-The following are a few situations where child custody might be brought into question:
+The following are a few situations where parenting time might be brought into question:

 There are different types of child custody that can be applied to a case.
 This is a good thing, because not every situation is the same.
 The following are the primary types of child custody that are awarded:

-Even when a couple is amicable at the time of their divorce, child custody disagreements can occur.
+Even when a couple is amicable at the time of their divorce, custody disagreements can occur.
 The Springs Law Group legal team understands how to keep the child’s best interest at heart in any arrangement.
-Therefore, it is wise to get an attorney when seeking child custody.
+Therefore, it is wise to get a Colorado Springs attorney when seeking child custody.